Cranberry Cream Cheese Artisan Bread

 - Stretch and fold instead of kneading – To build gluten without overworking the dough, use stretch-and-fold techniques during bulk fermentation.
 It keeps the crumb airy and chewy.

-Pairing Suggestions
+Serving Suggestions

 Enjoy this Cranberry Cream Cheese Bread with a cozy drink to make it extra special.
 Try it with strawberry milk for a fruity twist, or sip on a warm cup of earl grey milk tea to balance the creamy filling with gentle citrusy notes.
 For something floral and elegant, rose milk tea pairs beautifully with the tangy cranberries and soft crumb.
 Perfect for breakfast, tea time, or a sweet little moment anytime.

-FAQs about Cranberry Cream Cheese Bread
+Cranberry Cream Cheese Artisan Bread FAQs

 Poolish is a wet, pre-fermented mixture of flour, water, and a small amount of yeast.
 It helps build flavor, improve dough structure, and create a chewier, more artisanal texture in bread.